-Who chooses to enroll in three different language courses in their last semester at CCC?
-L. Trinh does.
+Who chose to enroll in three different language courses in their last semester at CCC?
+L. Trinh did.

-In fact, Trinh is currently finishing off their last semester at CCC by taking 21 credit hours.
-Not to mention the busy Red Baron is the public relations director for the Student Activities Board, the president of the International Foreign Language Club, a student member of the Diversity Council, a delegate on the Student Association Government Assembly, a participant in Photography Club, and, if that isn’t enough, a representative for Phi Theta Kappa.
+In fact, Trinh finished off their last semester at CCC by taking 21 credit hours.
+Not to mention the busy Red Baron was the public relations director for the Student Activities Board, the president of the International Foreign Language Club, a student member of the Diversity Council, a delegate on the Student Association Government Assembly, a participant in Photography Club, and, if that wasn’t enough, a representative for Phi Theta Kappa.

-Trinh is admittedly busy, but does not let all of these extracurricular activities get in the way of reading about languages and cultures from all over the world.
+Trinh is admittedly busy, but did not let all of these extracurricular activities get in the way of reading about languages and cultures from all over the world.

 “I love language.
-I’m in two Spanish courses right now, and am also enrolled in Arabic and American Sign Language courses.
+I took two Spanish courses at the same time, and was also enrolled in Arabic and American Sign Language courses too.
 I enjoy learning about cultures and the differences between each one,” Trinh said.
 “You can really learn a lot about people through their language.
 It’s very interesting to me.”

 The future Rochester of Institute Technology student would like to earn a Bachelor’s degree in modern language, while staying true to creative hobbies, like digital and film photography.